On behalf of the International Civil Aviation Organization (ICAO), we have developed and operate SADIS.

 Enables WAFC London to distribute data to more than 90 ICAO contracting states

-Has coverage of around 60 per cent of the Earth's land surface
+Has coverage of around 60% of the Earth's land surface

 Access to the internet-based SADIS FTP Service